alexandrabaturina/would-you-rather/README.md

 ## Overview
 **Would You Rather?** is a frontend for web app that allowa a user play the "Would You Rather?" game.
 The game goes like this: A user is asked a question in the form: "Would you rather [option A] or [option B] ?".
 Answering "neither" or "both" is against the rules.

-Users are able to answer questions, see which questions they haven’t answered, see how other people have voted, post questions, and see the ranking of users on the leaderboard.

 **Would You Rather** app is the capstone for [Udacity React Nanodegree](https://www.udacity.com/course/react-nanodegree--nd019?gclid=Cj0KCQjwrJOMBhCZARIsAGEd4VH6s1AtGuH3NE8TL2ScAp7Q_bEcZmYN70OLRFebZjCVR3Zmr4xCT3waAmMZEALw_wcB&utm_campaign=12712700850_c&utm_keyword=react%20udacity_e&utm_medium=ads_r&utm_source=gsem_brand&utm_term=124530973630) program.

 The project has the following goals: